shahzmansoor1/Standard-vs-extended-Access-Control-Lists/README.md

 Let's get started!

 When it comes to access-control, the main thing to implement on a network is an access-control list.
 This security method consists of two different types of access-control lists.
 Standard and Extended.
+Another thing to note is that an access control list show always be

 **Standard Access-Control Lists**

 Standard access-control lists, when implemented block a specific device or nework from gaining any sort of access to a specific resource.
+Rule of thumb for Standard Access-Control lists is to apply them as close to the **destination** as possible.
+Preferably, the interface that the destination is connected to.

 For example, I implented an access-control list that denies one specific ip address in a network rom gaining access to another network, while allowing every other to get access: